Spacial/awesome-systools/README.md

 - [Python Script for Getting Data You Need From Domain Names Lists](https://domains-index.com/tips-using-domains-indexs-lists/)
 - [Creating python dictionary that maps each domain to multiple coded values in File Geodatabase?](https://gis.stackexchange.com/questions/197834/creating-python-dictionary-that-maps-each-domain-to-multiple-coded-values-in-fil)
 - [dnsimple-python](https://github.com/onlyhavecans/dnsimple-python): Python API client for DNSimple's Domain Management Automation
+- [njalla](https://njal.la/#pricing): Njalla was started because we couldn't find a domain name service that we ourselves wanted to use.
+Our goals are to be caring about privacy, simple and flexible.

 #### Webdev